 If you’ve been around here for a while, you know I love to talk about how to make plant-based eating more nourishing, satisfying, and delicious.
 One of the most common questions I get from clients or through social media is how to make plant-based meals more satisfying, while still being nourishing.
-While there are many considerations to this (I talk about all of them in my virtual course, Thriving on Plant-Based Fundamentals!), one of the main components is making sure you’re getting a good balance of foods to make sure you’re not skipping any essential nutrients.
+While there are many considerations to this, one of the main components is making sure you’re getting a good balance of foods to make sure you’re not skipping any essential nutrients.
 The main components I encourage clients to aim for at every meal are plant-based proteins, whole grains, healthy fats, fruit/vegetables, and flavor.

 Plant-Based Protein